Arizona Center for Rural Health

 In FY 2016, the Arizona Flex Program identified an activity focused on analyzing the CAHs’ community health needs assessments (CHNAs) to identify common issues and priorities to address.
 Several CAHs are currently in the process of updating their 3-year plans, while other CHNAs are still current.
 The Arizona Flex Program will use the review to help the CAHs measure impact of their respective community-wide efforts.
 The Arizona Flex Program will focus on building CAH capacity in the area of CHNAs and community health-focused interventions.

 Co-convened statewide Trauma Program Managers quarterly face-to-face meetings - this collaboration extends to a very active listserv to share best practices among all trauma programs in Arizona.

 Please provide information about Collaboration/Shared Services

-The Arizona Flex Program continues to collaborate with the Arizona Department of Health Services (ADHS) Bureau of EMS and Trauma System and the 40 trauma centers (Level I, III and IV) in the state.
-The Arizona Trauma Managers Workgroup has been meeting regularly for over six years and continues to meet face-to-face on a quarterly basis, rotating through trauma center sites around the state.
-Over 100 people actively participate in a Trauma Program Manager listserve that is managed and maintained by Arizona Flex and share ideas, policies, best practices, etc.
+The Arizona Flex Program continues to collaborate with the Arizona Department of Health Services (ADHS) Bureau of Emergency Medical Service (EMS) and Trauma System and the 40 trauma centers (Level I, III and IV) in the state.
+The Arizona Trauma Managers Work Group has been meeting regularly for over seven years and continues to meet face-to-face on a quarterly basis, rotating through trauma center sites around the state.
+Over 100 people actively participate in a Trauma Program Manager listserv that is managed and maintained by Arizona Flex to share ideas, policies, best practices, etc.